-MAY 2022
+MAY 2023

-This report is required to be delivered to all residents of our Water Corp.
+This report is required to be delivered to all customer of the Fishers Island Water Works Corporation (Water Corp.).
 The Water Corp. is in compliance with Federal and State Regulations.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 The Fishers Island Water Works Corp. and its employees are committed to ensuring that you and your family receive the highest quality water.
-Please note that the information presented in this report is based on 2021 data.
+Please note that the information presented in this report is based on 2022 data.